award

 What About Professional Negligence?

 Professional negligence, such as medical malpractice, is another area where personal injury claims can arise.
 Medical malpractice occurs when a healthcare provider fails to meet the standard of care, leading to patient harm.
 From misdiagnoses to surgical errors, victims of medical malpractice may face lifelong consequences and should understand their rights to pursue compensation.
-In fact, recent findings from Fox11 show a rising number of medical malpractice cases, reflecting the need for accountability in the healthcare industry.

 Key Elements of Proving Negligence in Stockton